Oklahoma Medicaid Eligibility: You Know About SoonerCare

 Yes.
 SoonerCare is the name given to Oklahoma’s Medicaid program.
 The two names are interchangeable.

 For all questions about SoonerCare, call the Oklahoma Medicaid phone number at 800-987-7767, Monday through Friday, 8 am to 5 pm.
 There is no 24-hour hotline.
 If you have a medical emergency, you should call your medical home provider.

 You can also visit the Oklahoma Healthcare Authority website for complete SoonerCare information.

 The term dual eligible means that people are covered by both Medicare and Medicaid at the same time.
 In addition to qualifying for Medicaid, people usually qualify for Medicare Part A, Medicare Part B and a Medicare Savings Program that may pay for Medicare deductibles, coinsurance, and copayments.

 The four kinds of Medicare Savings Programs are the Qualified Medicare Beneficiary Program, the Specified Low-Income Medicare Beneficiary Program, the Qualifying Individual Program and the Qualified Disabled and Working Individuals Program.
-To see if you qualify for any of these programs, contact a SoonerCare office.
+To see if you qualify for any of these programs, contact a SoonerCare office or call us at 844-431-1832.